 With that being said, I'll be the first to admit that I'm just the tiniest bit clean beauty obsessed.
 I love trying new skincare products, am always subscribed to at least one clean beauty box (this one is my favorite), and have an ongoing list of products I must try.
 Plus, I'm a formulator and brand owner myself, so...it's a business expense, right?
 It's research.

 Okay, I kid.
 But really, I've had first hand experience with switching up my skincare ritual way more often than reasonable or necessary.
-And for a time, I gravitated towards products that contained 15, 18, 20+ ingredients.
-It only made sense to me that the more incredible, healing ingredients a product contained, the more my skin would love it.
-In my mind, more equaled better.
+And for a time, I gravitated towards products that contained clays, all the essential oils, and had ingredients lists that were 15, 18, 20+ ingredients-long.
+It only made sense to me that the more incredible, healing ingredients a product contained, the more my skin would love it!

-What I've realized is that when it comes to sensitive skin (and I would classify most, if not all, acneic skin as sensitive), simplicity is key.
+What I've realized is that when it comes to sensitive and acne-prone skin, simplicity is key.
 Less is more.
 I came to realize that my skin didn't respond as well to complicated products or to an essential oils-heavy routine, or to a different routine every night.
 My skin would become inflamed or irritated, or in some cases, I noticed breakouts where I normally wouldn't break out.
 That's certainly not the case for everyone.
-But what works for me is avoiding most products that have long ingredients lists.
-I avoid switching up my products and will try maybe one new product per month.
-I feed my skin simple (but very luxe), quality ingredients.
+But what works for me is avoiding harsh or drying ingredients and products that have long ingredients lists.
+I avoid switching up my products too much.
+I feed my skin simple (but very luxurious!), quality ingredients.
 The less I complicate my skincare, the better my skin looks and feels.